 Record Number of Spring Gilman Scholars

-- Five students have been selected as Spring 2019 Gilman Scholars.
+- Six students have been selected as Spring 2019 Gilman Scholars.
 They will receive funding in support of study abroad.
 This is a record number of recipients for the University in a single Gilman application cycle.
 Congratulations to the recipients!

 Sorin Scholar Alumnus Charles Xu Featured on NGO Website

 - Charles Xu (class of 2014, environmental sciences), a former Erasmus Mundus scholar and CUSE Sorin Scholar, has been featured on the website for Youth for Wildlife Conservation.
 You can read about his current research interests, and there's a mention of the innovative research he conducted while an undergraduate at Notre Dame.

 27 Notre Dame Students and Alumni Receive 2018-19 Fulbright Awards